-If you were born in the 80s or 90s, then your parents probably introduced you to some of the best black and white movies ever made.
-And despite the lack of color, these 15 incredible movies have some of the best story lines and plots that will always hold a special place in the hearts of those who watched them.
-Do you have a favorite black and white movie?
+If you were born in the 80s or 90s, then your parents probably introduced you to some of the best black-and-white movies ever made.
+And despite the lack of color, these 15 incredible movies have some of the best storylines and plots that will always hold a special place in the hearts of those who watched them.
+Do you have a favorite black-and-white movie?
 Read this blog to see who else agrees!

 1. 12 Angry Men